Community Safety Host Initiative

 Daniel Waycik

-PCS is a project partner, providing the current employment component of the Community Safety Hosts initiative, which is led by Fearless R2W and emerged from a 2-year Housing Solutions Lab.
+PCS is a project partner, providing the current employment component of the Community Safety Hosts initiative, which is led by Zoongizi Ode and emerged from a 2-year Housing Solutions Lab.
 Other project partners include NECRC and the Winnipeg Public Libraries.

 The purpose is to create an alternative professional to conventional security services, better suited to staff facilities that provide access to essential systems and services (ie. EIA, CFS, Libraries).
 Current standards do not always ensure safe access to these places and services to marginalized individuals.
 This model was built on best practices as well as both modern learnings and traditional knowledge.